wjcapehart/SD_Mines_GitPages_Template/01_Markdown_Tricks.md

 Equations follow the LaTeX Markdown format.

-As with Jupyter and RStudio, you can use a pair of $'s to wrap inline equationn.
+As with Jupyter and RStudio, you can use a pair of $'s to wrap your equations.

 $$\pi=\int_0^1{ \frac{4}{1+x^2}}dx$$